School Psychology Graduate Training Program

 Brown, J. A., Snyder, G., & Novak, M. (2015, February).
 It takes a village: Fostering resilience in high-risk youth.
 Poster presented at the 2015 Annual Convention of the National Association of School Psychologists, Orlando, FL.

 Welcome to our lab website!
-I am an Assistant Professor of Psychology and completed my doctoral degree in the combined Counseling, Clinical and School Psychology program at the University of California, Santa Barbara.
+I am an Associate Professor of Psychology and completed my doctoral degree in the combined Counseling, Clinical and School Psychology program at the University of California, Santa Barbara.
 One of my favorite parts of my job is being able to mentor students in their research and collaborate with them on publications and conference presentations.
 I feel fortunate to have a strong and engaged group of students.
-During my free time, I enjoy spending time with my husband and our dog Ulla, along with friends and family.
+During my free time, I enjoy spending time with my husband, daughter, and our dog Ulla, along with friends and family.
 You will often find me hiking, mountain biking, camping, and kayaking in the summer, and skiing in the winter.
 Montana is a beautiful place that offers a variety of outdoor activities.
 I also love traveling to different countries and experiencing what each culture has to offer.

 Montana Association of School Psychologists